 Today though, it is only the verb entoja which is used a lot in the Chabacano language.
 Mostly, the word entoja is used to refer to the strong and sometimes strange food cravings of a pregnant woman.
 In all honesty, I never knew that this word could be used to refer to the food cravings of a man or a non pregnant woman.
 I'm sure most young people today didn't know this.
 It is also strange that the verb entoja is not included in the Camins dictionary.

 Chabacano: Ta entoja si Maria kay preñada le.

 English: Maria is having strong food cravings, she is pregnant.

 Chabacano: Compra mangga hilaw kay ta entoja si Fely.

 English: Buy green mangoes because Fely is craving for them.

-I asked my Bien Chabacano uncle about this word and he told me that for non pregnant persons and men, you can use the noun entojo.
-Since entojo is a noun, one should add ta + man (tan) or ya + man (yan) before it when being used in a sentence.
+I asked my Bien Chabacano uncle about this word and he told me that for non-pregnant persons and men, you can use the noun entojo.
+Since entojo is a noun, you should man before it when being used as a verb.
+Here are some examples.